maugavilla/well_hello_stats/tutorials/13_CFA_cont.md

 # Preparation

-We will use the package `psych` to get an example data set, `lavaan` to run the CFA models, and `semTools` to do some added calculations
+We will use the package `psych` to get an example data set, `lavaan` to run the CFA models, and `semTools` to do some added calculations, the other packages are used for data management or descriptive plots

 ``` r
 library(psych)